rmsk2/moreorless/readme.md

 you have to press `Shift+F4` to achieve the same effect
 - Pressing `Foenix+t` transfers the value previously copied by `Ctrl+x` or `Ctrl+c` to the search string, i.e. this lets you search for a value that was copied from the document without typing that value again
+- Pressing `F8` (or `Shift+F8` on a PS/2 keyboard) instructs moreoreless to generate a BASIC program from the current document contents and to store the resulting source code at $028000.
+This allows to use the BASIC statements `xload` to load and/or start the BASIC program from RAM.
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 When selecting a block of lines the line where the mark was set and the line where the corresponding command